ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 ### Results after you add ESXi servers
 {: #vc_hybrid_addingremovingservers-adding-results}

-1. You might experience a slight delay on the console while the instance status changes from **Ready to Use** to **Modifying**.
-Allow the operation to fully complete before you make more changes to the instance.
+1. You might experience a slight delay on the console while the instance status changes from **Ready to use** to **Modifying**.
+Allow the operation to complete before you make more changes to the instance.
 2. You're notified by email that your request to add ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. If you don't see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.